 You should also check your licensing contracts to evaluate to what extent your licensees may need to be consulted on, or may even control, the decision to request an opt-out for the licensed patent.

 The application for opt-out must contain the names and addresses of the proprietors of the patent and of any SPC holders.
 The application may be lodged by a representative appointed by the proprietors.
 This includes European Patent Attorneys who have obtained appropriate qualifications to represent parties before the UPC.
 If the application is lodged by a person other than the proprietor(s) or a representative, a mandate to do so will be necessary.
 The opt-out will be effective as from the date of its entry in the UPC register.
+Applications for opt-out accepted by the UPC Registry before June 1st, 2023 shall be treated as entered on the register on that date.

 We at De Clercq & Partners can assist you to lodge applications for opt-out.